hungoverhols/Summer2019/README.md

 #### Flights

 + Domi and Jerome fly into Rome (CIA)  06:50 am - 10:55 am
-  + Theres is a bus directly to Rome Termini, costs 6 euro.
+  + There is a bus directly to Rome Termini, costs 6 euro.
 Every 40 minutes.
 35 minutes duration.
 + Their expected arrival to apartments should be 12:30 if all goes well.

 [Route (we obviously wont walk)](https://goo.gl/maps/bGE8hcAfSWKE7b2H9)